Last updated: 8th February 2021

 These documents are then sent to your school and are used to apply for an “invitation letter” (also known as a PU letter) to work in China.
 You then use the invitation letter from the school to apply for a Z work visa at your local Chinese embassy.

 Given the lockdowns and reduced hours at offices around the world due to COVID, there have been significant delays for teachers getting their documents notarised and authenticated.
-Due to these delays, it is highly recommended that you begin the process of getting your documents authenticated as soon as possible, so when the China border does open to English teachers, you will be ready to make the move.
+Due to these delays, it is highly recommended that you begin the process of getting your documents authenticated as soon as possible.

 We are in regular contact with various visa agents that can give useful advice and assist with the required steps for the visa application process.
 Please contact us if you would like more information on visa agents.

 Negative COVID-19 test before flying